System Audit Log

 - Reset button - Clears all active filters and returns to the unfiltered view

 Audit log records cannot be edited or deleted by any user, including administrators.
 This ensures a tamper-proof record for compliance and legal purposes.
-Records are stored with cryptographic integrity checks to detect any unauthorized modifications.
+Model-level safeguards raise an exception on any attempt to modify or delete a record after it has been written.

 The audit log is append-only.
 Once written, entries cannot be modified or removed.
 This is by design to maintain forensic integrity.